Professor and B. Seymour Rabinovitch Endowed Chair in Chemistry

 (Nanoscience, Environmental Catalysis, Physical, and Bioanalytical Chemistry)

-The Campbell group pursues basic experimental research concerning energy-related and environmental catalysis, interfaces in solar cells and microelectronics, and array-based biochemical analyses.
+The Campbell group pursues basic experimental research concerning energy-related and environmental catalysis.
 The main unifying themes of this broad-ranging work are: 1) development of tools that measure effects at surfaces more sensitively than anywhere else in the world; 2) reactivity and physical chemistry at solid surfaces; and 3) kinetics and energetics of elementary steps in energy-related catalytic reactions on solid surfaces.

 Energy-Related and Environmental Catalysis